 - 1 cup half and half

-Heat non-stick pan on medium heat and add 1-2 Tbsp of butter to pan.
+- Heat a non-stick pan to medium-low heat and add 2 tablespoons of butter.

-When all pieces are done plate with some blueberries, a pinch of zest, and some powdered sugar.
-Serve with some melted butter and maple syrup.
+- When all the pieces are finished cooking, plate and divide the blueberries, and lemon zest.
+Sprinkle with powdered sugar and serve with some melted butter and maple syrup.
 Enjoy!

 - Calorie info does not reflect butter or syrup for serving.

 - Makes 4 servings.
 The recipe can easily be doubled or tripled.